secretstartups/handbook/customer-success/tam/customer-segments-and-metrics/index.html.md

 ## Overview

-The following outlines the customer segments supported by the Technical Account Management organization and the metrics for success for each segment in addition to our top-level metrics of net revenue retention (NRR) growth and gross retention:
+The following outlines the customer segments supported by the Technical Account Management organization and the metrics for success for each segment in addition to our top-level metrics of net revenue retention (NRR) growth and gross retention.

+The segments shown are currently in development, and are not yet implemented.
+For our current account alignment model, please see our [Account Engagement](https://about.gitlab.com/handbook/customer-success/tam/engagement/) information.
+{: .alert .alert-info}

 ## High-Touch: Enterprise